Help with accessibility for students

 Assistive Technology software

 There is a wide range of software available that provides different ways of supporting study and interacting with content digitally, from speech-to-text, to mind-mapping, to help with organisation and note-taking.
-Diversity and Ability have published a useful overview of the available apps and free trials.
+Diversity and Ability have published a useful overview of the available apps.

 For information about the support available for students with a disability, please visit the Disability Advisory Service page.